mackenziegoldman/Conversational_Social_Robot/README.md

 A micro servo controlled the head nodding mechanism.
 The micro servo did not have external encoder feedback data which complicated the control system.
 To control the range of motion of the head nod mechanism, appropriate pulse width modulation (PWM) limits were identified, and a calculated estimate of the corresponding angle were determined.
 As the servo motor did not have external encoder feedback, out of range motions were difficult to limit and were based on an open loop control system.
 Additionally, homing upon initialization of the servo motor was impossible to achieve.
 Homing of the servo motor would have taken the current position of the servo motor and moved it to a prespecified angle following a 5th order spline motion upon startup of the program therefore eliminating the jerk and jump of the servo motor.

 A brushed DC motor controlled the head rotation mechanism.
 A TI DRV8838 utilizing a tiny H-bridge motor driver integrated circuit allowed the DC motor to be controlled by the STM32 Nucleo’s PWM control signal.
-The DC motor had an external encoder allowing for a closed loop control system to be developed based on the parameterization of the motor found in Appendix D. A PID controller was used to ensure the DC motor did not overshoot and move out of the specified range of motion.
+The DC motor had an external encoder allowing for a closed loop control system to be developed based on the parameterization of the motor.
+A PID controller was used to ensure the DC motor did not overshoot and move out of the specified range of motion.

 A 10-meter IR sensor mounted in the robot’s chair detected visitor motion through analog voltage feedback.
 Communication between the two boards and the phone was established through two different methods.
 The Raspberry Pi 5 and STM32 Nucleo boards communicated over a wired serial UART connection.
 Start and kill messages were transmitted between the two boards depending on the required state.
 Additionally, emotion flags such as “HAPPY” and “TALKING” were transmitted to the STM32 board.
 These emotion flags were determined by different states in the Raspberry Pi 5’s programming.
 The phone and STM32 board communicate wirelessly through Bluetooth.
 Since the STM32 board does not have built-in Bluetooth capabilities, a HC-05 Bluetooth module was wired through UART to the board to provide full-duplex.
 The STM32 board sends the emotion flags from the Raspberry Pi 5 to the phone.
 The phone, which served as the robot’s face, ran a Kodular-based application responsible for expressing the robot’s emotions.
-The different communication methods were tested, and the results and procedures are shown in Appendix D.
+The different communication methods were tested, and the results and procedures are shown in [Communication Tests](https://github.com/mackenziegoldman/Conversational_Social_Robot/tree/b5b6a51f593c675a47a0a3a8c759cd55b9d532d5/Communication_Tests).

  ![alt text](images/image-6.png)